groupdocs-assembly-cloud/docs/content/assembly/getting-started/product-overview.md

 ## Supported Reporting Features

-The Reporting Engine, also known as the Report Generator, is the central functional element of our cloud-based Document Assembly technology, which allows customers to perform the following activities:
+The Reporting Engine, also known as the Report Generator, is the central functional element of our cloud-based Document Assembly technology, which allows customers to perform the following actions:

-*   Insert contents of outer documents, images, charts, lists, tables, barcodes, hyperlinks and bookmarks into the template dynamically.
+* Dynamically generate and insert lists, tables, charts, barcodes, hyperlinks and bookmarks.
-*   Manipulate data using sequential data operations and [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query)\-based template syntax.
+* Manipulate data using sequential data operations.
 * Perform flexible data formatting for numeric, text & date-time elements.
 * Use conditional blocks, which represent a set of alternative template options, bound with conditional expressions.
 * Define variables used to calculate computationally expensive values just once and access them multiple times.
 * Calculate formula while assembling spreadsheet documents.
 * Assign attributes to the email message body and build email message attachments dynamically.
-*   Set background color for HTML documents.
 * And much more.

 ## Supported File Formats